 We don’t need to shield them from it NOR do we need to leave them to walk through it alone to figure it all out with no leadership whatsoever.

 Parents and coaches… Let your child (athlete) take responsibility for their actions – they own them…

 Challenges, disappointments, loses and bad decisions are a very real part of life.
 Athletics is a great arena to experience and learn from these, if adults let them.

-Help raise STRONG, confident kids who believe in their own ability to overcome mistakes they make!!!
+Join us in being the change.
+Let’s raise STRONG, confident kids who believe in their own ability to overcome mistakes they make!!!